 What Makes a Good Multiple Choice Item?

-A good multiple choice item presents either a problem or a question at the stem of the item.
+A good multiple choice item presents either a problem or a question at the stem of the item and ask about urgent essay writing service.
 This calls for finding the best solution or option.
 All the possible solutions consist of the correct solution and other distractors.

 The main task behind the multiple-choice questions is to single out learners without knowledge of the concept.
 It also gives a learner with knowledge a challenge to understand the concept deeply to get at the solution.